Dropbox

 Slow uploads

 - Dropbox may throttle uploads during high-traffic periods.
-Blober handles this automatically via retry.
+Blober handles this automatically.

 Uploads failing mid-way

-Section titled “Uploads failing mid-way”- If an upload session fails partway through (e.g., network drops), the entire upload is retried from the beginning.
-Dropbox upload sessions cannot be resumed after an error.
+Section titled “Uploads failing mid-way”- If an upload fails partway through (e.g., network drops), Blober retries automatically.

-- Check your network stability for very large files (400 MB+).
+- Check your network stability for very large files.

 How to revoke access